 Emotions and treatment

 It’s normal to have strong emotions about cancer treatment.
-You might be afraid of the side effects or angry that you have to go through treatment.
-It can also be tough to not know what will happen next.
+You might be afraid of the side effects or angry that you have to go through treatment and it can also be tough to not know what will happen next.
 It might help to:

-• Talk to people in cancer support groups
+- Engage with people in cancer support groups.

 Getting emotional support and help